carmine560/trading-assistant/README.md

 Visit the
 “[Examples](https://github.com/carmine560/trading-assistant/wiki#examples)”
-section of the wiki for practical demonstrations of `trading_assistant.py`.
+section in the wiki for practical demonstrations of `trading_assistant.py`.

 ## Known Issue ##